Connecting Awair to Advanced Network Configurations

 Managing TCP Ports

 Basic security firewall configurations will commonly allow outgoing connections from all devices, but high security configurations may block all or a portion of this traffic.
-If your firewall is particularly restrictive, try adjusting your firewall’s policies to allow your Awair to make outgoing TCP connections on Ports 8883 and 443.
+If your firewall is particularly restrictive, try adjusting your firewall’s policies to allow your Awair to make outgoing TCP connections on Port 443 (legacy 8883).

 Your Awair uses one long-term secure communication protocol to send data back to Awair’s servers.
-After connecting to your Wi-Fi network, your Awair will open an ongoing TCP connection on Port 8883 to Awair’s servers, secured with standard TLS encryption.
+After connecting to your Wi-Fi network, your Awair will open an ongoing TCP connection on Port 443 (legacy 8883) to Awair’s servers, secured with standard TLS encryption.
 If severed, your Awair will continuously attempt to re-establish this connection.

 All connections to your Awair are outgoing, no incoming connections are established.